siemens/ix/packages/documentation/docs/controls/navigation/_map-navigation_styleguide.md

 ## Behavior

 Map navigation does not adapt to breakpoints (unlike [basic navigation](./basic-navigation.md)) and should be used on desktop.
 The navigation menu provides a control at the bottom (5) to expand and collapse the context panel.
 This also affects the application header to maximize the space for your map-like content.
-The overlay’s (6) background appears semi-transparent with background blur to emphasize its overlaying characteristic.
+The overlay’s (6) background appears semi-transparent with background blur to emphasize the overlay character.

 ## Dos and Don‘ts